TomAPU/ev/README.md

 This tools is written in Python and QT5, using [Scapy](https://scapy.net/) to make packets.
 So though this software is tested on Windows platform only, it theoretically works on other platforms like Linux or MacOS.

+## Avoiding RST Issues
+EV is based on Scapy, which sends packets at a very low level.
+Consequently, when it sends TCP packets, the OS is unaware that the corresponding TCP source port belongs to it.
+When the target's return packet reaches our operating system, the OS will be confused and respond with an RST packet, interfering our test of IDS.

+To solve this problem:

+For Windows systems, we need to enable the default firewall.
+Windows' firewall, with its default "stealth mode," can prevent the OS from sending unsolicited RST packets.

+For Linux systems, we can use [iptables](https://stackoverflow.com/questions/9058052/unwanted-rst-tcp-packet-with-scapy) to resolve the issue.

 ## Setup&run

 Run following commands in your cmd/terminal to pull the latest version of the software and install required python packages: